Gabriel2409/dotfiles/README.md

 - nerd-fonts
 - kitty: catpuccin theme
 - pyenv (needs tk on arch)
+- uv (better package manager for python, also supress needs for pyenv)
 - luarocks
 - nvm (install yay and then from AUR in arch)
 - rust (on arch install rustup with pacman)